In 1995, msn.com looked like this:

 (Ok, front-end developers, rejoice!
-You should feel giddy how great your website(s) look(s) now compares to the google/msn/apple sites then).
+You should feel giddy how great your website(s) look(s) now compared to the Google/MSN/Apple sites then).

 However laughably inelegant and rudimentary the earliest websites are, they have a whole army of unsung and sung heroes to thank for.
 Of them, Tim Berners-Lee, the inventor of the world wide web; Marc Anderseen, the co-creator of Mosaic and co-author of Netscape and many more.